dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     establish a const context.
 This allows us to potentially support non-const expressions in a future release without it being a breaking change, similar to default values in parameter lists.*

+*   Any two keys in the map are identical. *Duplicate keys are likely to be a copy/paste error.
+If you want to match the value associated with some key against multiple patterns, you can always use an `||` pattern.*s

+*   Any two record keys which both have primitive equality are equal. *Since records don't have defined identity, we can't use the previous rule to detect identical records.
+But records do support an equality test known at compile time if all of their fields do, so we use that.*

 *Note that `mapPatternEntries` is not optional, which means it is an error for a map pattern to be empty.*